i Prioritisation and resource allocation of the enforcement authorities

 - the Prosecution Body, tasked with investigative powers under the direction of the General Prosecutor.

 Another new feature under the BCEL is the introduction of a settlement procedure.
 A 10 per cent reduction in the antitrust fine will be offered to undertakings concluding such a settlement with the Prosecution Body.
 In such cases, the Prosecution Body will be competent to adopt a final decision, which is deemed equivalent to a decision of the Competition College, despite the fact that no appeal can be lodged against such a settlement decision.
-On 22 June 2015, the Prosecution Body adopted its first settlement decision in the household, body care and hygiene products case, which is further examined in Section II.
+On 22 June 2015, the Prosecution Body adopted its first settlement decision in the household, body care and hygiene products case.
+In the meantime, this procedure has grown in popularity, with the latest settlement decision taken on 24 January 2019.4

 Another interesting development is the entry into force on 22 June 2017 of a law inserting the action for damages for infringements of the competition law in Title 3 of Book XVII of the BCEL, transposing into Belgian law Directive 2014/104/EU of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union.
 Based on the new provisions inserted in the BCEL, any natural or legal person having suffered harm caused by an infringement of the competition law has the right to obtain full compensation for such harm.
 These provisions apply to any infringements of Articles 101 and 102 TFEU or of their Belgian counterparts, or of both.
 If there is a decision by the BCA finding an infringement, such a finding is deemed irrefutably established for follow-on damage proceedings before national courts.